-The L-Series actuator is ready for operation immediately (within 0.25 second on non-CAN units) when the power supply is connected.
+The L-Series actuator is ready for operation immediately (within 0.25 second) when the power supply is connected.
 Power may be connected to the control at the same time the engine starter motor is engaged.
 Upon power-up, the actuator will immediately go to the commanded position.
 The actuator will then drive to maintain the position commanded by the supervisory control.